Lytchett Minster

 Lytchett Minster is a village in Dorset, England.
 It lies around 4 miles north-west of Poole town centre.
 The village forms part of the civil parish of Lytchett Minster and Upton, Upton now being a suburb of Poole.

+Etymology

+The name of Lytchett Minster is first attested in the Domesday Book of 1086 as Lichet.
+This name comes from the Brittonic words that survive in modern Welsh as llwyd ("grey") and coed ("wood").
+The name is first attested with addition of Minster in 1244, in forms such as Licheminster.
+This was used to distinguish the settlement from Lytchett Matravers and arose because the estate was a chapelry of the minster Sturminster Marshall.

 Geography

 Location

 Lytchett Minster lies on low-lying farmland around 2 km west of the Poole district of Upton, 2.5 km southeast of the village of Lytchett Matravers, and 1.2 miles east-northeast of Organford.
 To the northeast are Lytchett Heath, Beacon Hill and Upton Heath; to the southwest are Gore Heath and Holton Heath.
 The A35 dual carriageway bypasses the village to the east and south.

 History and culture

 Lytchett Minster is home to a number of manor houses, one of which now hosts the local secondary school.

 South Lytchett Manor

 In 1890 Baronet and MP Sir Elliott Lees bought land in Dorset and moved into South Lytchett Manor.
 The Manor was requisitioned in WW2, serving as the battery headquarters of an anti-aircraft defence regiment.
 After Sir John Lees' death in 1955, his heir, Sir Thomas Lees, decided to sell rather than renovate, and the Lees family moved to Post Green House, then a farmhouse on the estate.
 It was bought by the local Council and became Lytchett Minster Secondary Modern School, now Lytchett Minster School.